-ObjectStore requires certain entries in the CLASSPATH environment variable so that you can use ObjectStore.
+ObjectStore requires certain entries in the CLASSPATH environment variable before you can use it.
 When you want to develop ObjectStore programs as well as use ObjectStore, you must add additional entries to your CLASSPATH.

 Entries Required to Run ObjectStore Applications